ChicagoDSA/chapter-website/_working-groups/en/socialist-feminist.md

 lang-ref: socialist-feminist
 title: Socialist Feminist
 image: images/abortion-saves-lives.png
+image-description: Members of the CDSA SocFem working group at a rally for abortion rights in Chicago.
 ---

 The Socialist Feminist Working Group (SocFem) aims to bring a socialist feminist perspective to Chicago DSA and to the Chicago community.
 We give focus and priority to female-identifying and non-binary members of the Chicago community who face hardships under capitalism.